Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Marquette Performance Insights

-- The Golden Eagles have a +98 scoring differential, topping opponents by 12.3 points per game.
-They're putting up 79.3 points per game to rank 93rd in college basketball and are allowing 67 per contest to rank 94th in college basketball.
+- The Golden Eagles' +98 scoring differential (outscoring opponents by 12.3 points per game) is a result of scoring 79.3 points per game (93rd in college basketball) while allowing 67.0 per outing (94th in college basketball).

-- Marquette ranks 307th in college basketball at 30 rebounds per game.
-That's 2.6 fewer than the 32.6 its opponents average.
+- Marquette averages 30.0 rebounds per game (307th in college basketball) while conceding 32.6 per outing to its opponents.
+It is outrebounded by 2.6 boards per game.

-- Marquette has committed 6.1 fewer turnovers per game than its opponents, averaging 8.8 (17th in college basketball play) while forcing 14.9 (47th in college basketball).
+- Marquette has typically won the turnover battle this season, committing 8.8 per game (17th in college basketball play) while forcing 14.9 (47th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.